 Beamrider Network - Text by Todd Drashner Interstellar mass beam propulsion network first conceived in the late 20th and early 21st centuries C.E.
 Today there are more beamrider routes than wormholes in the galaxy as a whole.

-Bioship - Text by Steve Bowers Bioships are either grown partially or entirely using biotechnology or by a close analogue to biological growth: they can be very similar in final composition to other ships but often look distinctively 'organic' in form.
+Bioship - Text by Steve Bowers and M. Alan Kazlev Bioships are either grown partially or entirely using biotechnology or by a close analogue to biological growth: they can be very similar in final composition to other ships but often look distinctively 'organic' in form.

 Boostbeam - Text by Todd Drashner Mass-beam based system used to accelerate or decelerate spacecraft without the use of onboard reaction mass.